pmahnke/mahnke-cocktails/recipe_processed/criterion_cocktail.md

 eras: [classic]
 permalink: "/recipe/criterion_cocktail/"
 iconfile: criterion_cocktail
+color: #8f4334
 stars: 0
 base_spirits: ['Bénédictine', 'Cognac']
-youtube: "LINK"
+youtube: 9V4Jj3bmi90&t=39s
 description: "The Criterion Cocktail is a late-19th-century brandy drink enriched with Bénédictine, bitters, and syrup, giving it a sweet, herbal, and gently spiced profile.
 Originally published in 1878, it reflects the early era of refined mixed drinks before modern, spirit-forward cocktails took hold."
 excerpt: |
   The Criterion Cocktail, first recorded in an 1878 bartending manual, is a brandy-based drink enriched with Bénédictine, bitters, and syrup, giving it a sweet, herbal profile typical of early mixed drinks.
 Once part of the Victorian-era rise of codified cocktails, it faded from popularity as tastes shifted toward drier, more spirit-forward drinks in the decades that followed.
 date: 2025-11-29
-glass: coupe
-garnishes: lemon_peel
+image: /assets/images/cocktail_criterion_cocktail_dynamic.svg
 type: stirred
 ---